-(12) of this rule is disclosable when requested;
+7 (A) A conduct complaint made under subsection (12) of this rule is 8 disclosable when requested;

-- (B) Records relating to a member of the Legislative Assembly following a conduct complaint being made concerning the member are subject to disclosure after the fact-finding investigation has concluded, even if a legislative committee has not yet met or deliberated on the investigation's findings; and - (C) Records relating to an investigation of allegations of conduct prohibited by legislative branch personnel rules and not described in subparagraph (A) or (B) of this paragraph are subject to disclosure upon a determination being made that the person who was the subject of the investigation is subject to remedial measures or discipline. - (17) Establishment of committees on conduct. - (a)(A) The Senate Committee on Conduct is established, consisting of four Senators and six alternates.
-Two Senators and three alternates must be from the majority party and two Senators and three alternates must be from the minority party.
-Each Senator must be approved by majority vote of the Senate to serve on the committee or to serve as an alternate, following being nominated by any Senator.
-The majority and minority caucus leaders shall each nominate at least one Senator to serve as a committee member from their caucus.
+9 (B) Records relating to a member of the Legislative Assembly following 10 a conduct complaint being made concerning the member are subject to dis-11 closure after the fact-finding investigation has concluded, even if a legisla-12 tive committee has not yet met or deliberated on the investigation's findings; 13 and

+(C) Records relating to an investigation of allegations of conduct prohibited by legislative branch personnel rules and not described in subparagraph (A) or (B) of this paragraph are subject to disclosure upon a determination being made that the person who was the subject of the investigation is subject to remedial measures or discipline.

+19 (17) Establishment of committees on conduct.

+(a)(A) The Senate Committee on Conduct is established, consisting of four 20Senators and [two] six alternates.
+Two Senators and [one alternate] three 21alternates must be from the majority party and two Senators and [one al-22ternate] three alternates must be from the minority party.
+Each Senator 23must be approved by majority vote of the Senate to serve on the committee 24or to serve as an alternate, following being nominated by any Senator.
+The 25majority and minority caucus leaders shall each nominate at least one Sen-26ator to serve as a committee member from their caucus.
+27 duct within 15 days after the date of the convening of an organizational session of the odd-numbered year regular session of the Legislative Assembly, as soon as practicable after a vacancy occurs or as soon as practicable after this rule takes effect.
-(B) At the time the Senate determines membership of the committee, the Senate shall appoint one of the committee members from the majority party and one of the committee memparty from the minority cochairpersons of the Senate Committee on Conduct.
-If a cochairperson is unable to serve as cochairperson, the other member from the same party shall serve as acting cochairperson until the initial cochairperson is again able to serve as cochairperson or until the Senate apappointment of another proves the cochairperson.

-[(B)] (C) The Senate Committee on Conduct shall perform those functions assigned by this rule to carry out the purposes of Article IV, section 15, of the Oregon Constitution, for the Senate.
+(B) The Senate Committee on Conduct shall perform those functions assigned by this rule to carry out the purposes of Article IV, section 15, of the Oregon Constitution, for the Senate.